What is a working capital loan?

 Working Capital Loans are loans that are taken out to finance the day-to-day operations of a business, rather than a financing option that is used to grow a business through acquisition or buy long-term assets.
 These loans cover short-term operational needs such as payroll, rent, and debt payments.

 These types of loans are often used in industries that have cyclical sales or seasonal sales.
-As such they may be cash-rich several months of the year, but cash-lean through the off season.
+As such theauy may be cash-rich several months of the year, but cash-lean through the off season.

-Working capital loans are often used in these situations to get a company through periods of reduced business activity.
+Working capital loans are often used in these situations to get small business funding to a company through periods of reduced business activity.
 This is common in retail, but also in the manufacturing companies that supply those retail outlets.
 These loans are usually taken out during sparse periods and repaid during the busy season.

 What’s the difference between a working capital loan and a working capital advance?